openid/fapi/FAPI_2_0_Attacker_Model.md

 Cross-Site Scripting on the AS.
 There have been cases where anti-virus software intercepts TLS connections and stores/analyzes URLs.

-### A3b - Read Authorization Response

-The capabilities of the web attacker, but can also read the authorization response.
-This can happen e.g., due to the URL leaking in proxy logs, web browser logs, web browser history, or on mobile operating systems.
+Note: An attacker that can read the authorization response is not considered here, as, with current browser technology, such an attacker can undermine most security protocols.
+This is discussed in "Browser Swapping Attacks" in the Security Considerations in the FAPI 2.0 Security Profile.

 ## Attackers at the Token Endpoint